 The Religions Book: Big Ideas Simply Explained #ad - From primal beliefs to the world's great faiths and the continuing quest for spiritual meaning in our complex world, The Religions Book gets to the heart of what it means to believe in God and religion's place in society.
 The religions book includes:- a dedicated section for each of the world's five major faiths - islam, and new religions- Brief biographies and context boxes to give the full historical context of selected religionsThe clear and concise summaries, Judaism, Buddhism, and Hinduism- Primal beliefs, graphics, ancient and classical mythology, Christianity, and quotations in The Religions Book will help even the complete novice understand the ideas behind faiths and the place of religion in the world.

-It Happened in the Revolutionary War: Stories of Events and People that Shaped American History It Happened In SeriesGlobe Pequot #ad - It Happened in the Revolutionary War: Stories of Events and People that Shaped American History It Happened In Series #ad - And find out why the governor of Virginia shot a cannon at his own house.
+It Happened in the Revolutionary War: Stories of Events and People that Shaped American History It Happened In SeriesGlobe Pequot #ad - And find out why the governor of Virginia shot a cannon at his own house.
 Relive the harrowing horseback journey of Betsy Dowdy, a sixteen-year-old who braved a 50-mile nighttime ride to warn the Patriots about British troop movements.
 From the never-ending controversy over the boston Massacre to the world’s first working sort of submarine, It Happened in the Revolutionary War looks at intriguing people and episodes that shaped the course of the war.

 Meet banistre tarlton, a ruthless British commander who showed no mercy, earning him a reputation as the meanest man in America.